-At Branton we also have a thriving Forest School with two fully trained Forest School Leaders, our nursery specialist being one of those.
-Our children are timetabled to work outside in our Forest School on a Tuesday afternoon and a Thursday morning currently, although our Forest School is accessible whenever we wish to work outside!
-The children enjoy a rich variety of activities to support their learning, including learning languages such as Spanish, cooking, singing and moving to music.
-They take part in drama and dance or yoga activities through the week and in their final term in nursery before they make to move into reception they have the opportunity to join our children for their swimming sessions at Willowburn when accompanied by an adult, and take part in our PE afternoons.
+At Branton we also have a thriving Forest School with two fully trained Forest School Leaders, Our children are timetabled to work outside in our Forest School on a Tuesday morning currently, although our Forest School is accessible whenever we wish to work outside!

+The children enjoy a rich variety of activities to support their learning, including learning languages cooking, singing and moving to music.
+They also have opportunities for drama, yoga, football, rugby, tennis and multi-skills activities.

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
 At Branton Community Primary School and Breamish Valley Community Nursery, children are welcome into the Nursery once they are 2 years old.
-We offer both funded (for eligible 2 year olds) and paid for sessions, we find that morning sessions are most appropriate for our 2 year olds.
-In the term that they turn 3 children are invited to take up to 15 hours/five sessions in our nursery as a 'rising 3'.
+We offer both funded (for eligible 2-year olds) and paid for sessions .
+In the term that they turn 3, children are invited to take up to 15 hours/five sessions in our nursery as a 'rising 3'.
 Please see information below in the admissions section with regard to rising 3 places.

 Children become fully funded the term after they turn 3 and can take between 15 and 30 hours of nursery (30 hours depending on whether they are eligible for the additional funding).
 Children join Reception in the September of the year that they turn five, and parents need to apply for a school place for entry to reception through Northumberland County Council, whether or not your child is already attending our nursery.

-In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.
+In partnership with parents and carers, we enable the children to begin the process of becoming active learners for life.
 'Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.'
 (Statutory Framework 2021)